Philippa Schuyler: Personal life

 Schuyler's personal life was frequently unhappy since childhood.
 Her mother punished her severely with whippings, and she never made friends because she did not attend school regularly.
 When she did attend school, she was ahead of other children her age, and was usually the only minority.

 Schuyler developed an inferiority complex about her race and viewed her blackness as a "stigma".
 Schuyler rejected many of her parents' values and viewed their interracial marriage as a mistake.
 She increasingly became a vocal feminist and made many attempts to pass herself off as a woman of Ibero-American descent named Felipa Monterro y Schuyler.

 Although Schuyler engaged in a number of affairs, she never married.
-In 1965, she endured a dangerous late-term abortion in Tijuana after an affair with Ghanaian diplomat Georges Apedo-Amah, because she did not want to have a child with a black man.
+In 1965, she endured a dangerous late-term abortion in Tijuana after an affair with the Togolese Foreign Minister at the time, Georges Apedo-Amah, because she did not want to have a child with a black man.
 Schuyler wanted to marry an Aryan man to boost her career and produce offspring she deemed ideal.

 Schuyler and her father were members of the John Birch Society.
 In addition to her native English language, she spoke French, Italian, Spanish, Portuguese, and German.
 She was also a devout Catholic.

 Death

 In 1966, Schuyler traveled to South Vietnam to perform for the troops and Vietnamese groups.
 She returned in April 1967 as a war correspondent for William Loeb's Manchester Union Leader and served as a lay missionary.

-On May 9, 1967, Schuyler was killed in a crash of a United States Army helicopter during a mission in Da Nang to evacuate Vietnamese orphans.
-The helicopter crashed into Danang Bay.
-While she survived the crash impact, her inability to swim caused her to drown.
-Schuyler had planned to leave Vietnam a few days prior, but she extended her stay to bring Catholic children from Hue, where there was tension between Catholic and Buddhist factions.
-2,000 mourners attended her funeral at St. Patrick's Cathedral in New York City on May 18, 1967.
+In early May, Schuyler planned to leave Vietnam, but extended her stay to bring Catholic children from Hue, where there was tension between Catholic and Buddhist factions.
+On May 9, 1967, she boarded a United States Army helicopter on a mission to evacuate Vietnamese orphans from Da Nang.
+The helicopter crashed into Da Nang Bay.
+She survived the crash but could not swim and drowned.

 She was the second of two American women journalists to die in Vietnam.
+Some 2,000 mourners attended her funeral at St. Patrick's Cathedral in New York City on May 18, 1967.

-A court of inquiry found that the pilot had deliberately cut his motor and descended in an uncontrolled glide – possibly in an attempt to give his civilian passengers an insight into the dangers of flying in a combat zone – eventually losing control of the aircraft.
+A court of inquiry found that the pilot had deliberately cut his motor and descended in an uncontrolled glide – possibly in an attempt to give his civilian passengers an insight into the dangers of flying in a combat zone – and lost control of the aircraft.

-Schuyler's mother was profoundly affected by her death and committed suicide a few days before the second anniversary of her death in 1969.

 Legacy

 Schuyler's parents established the Philippa Schuyler Memorial Foundation in her memory.
+Schuyler's mother was profoundly affected by her death and died by suicide a few days before the second anniversary of her death in 1969.

 Philippa Schuyler Middle School for the Gifted and Talented in Bushwick, Brooklyn, New York is dedicated to preserving the memory of the child prodigy by offering an arts-focused education to New York City children.

 It was reported in 2004 that Halle Berry owned the film rights to Schuyler's biography.
 Berry intended to co-produce the biopic with Marc Platt, starring Alicia Keys as Schuyler.